wpeventmanager/wp-event-manager/readme.txt

 Fix - Event time related issue in Event Manager.
 Fix - Event translation related issue.

 = [3.1.22] 10-9-2022 =

 Fix - Issue related to the event date format
-Fix - Issue related to WordPress 5.7.0 version update Fix - Issue related to the donation ticket details in the event registration section.
+Fix - Issue related to WordPress 5.7.0 version update for events site.
+Fix - Issue related to the donation ticket details in the event registration section.
 Fix - Issue related to the last name field in the event frontend form.
 Fix - Issue related to the event detail page in Elementor.